kubernetes-sigs/kueue/keps/2076-kueuectl/README.md

 ### Stop Workload

 Puts the given Workload on hold.
-The Workload will not be admitted and if it is already admitted it will be put back to queue just as if it was preempted.
+The Workload will not be admitted and if it is already admitted it will be put back to queue just as if it was preempted (using `.spec.active` field).

 Format:
 ```
 kueuectl stop workload name --namespace=ns